saurabh-hirani/aws-firehose-log-sender/README.md

     }
     ```

-5. Check AWS Kinesis Firehose and AWS Elasticsearch dashboards to verify if logs have reached the destination.
+5. Check AWS Kinesis Firehose and AWS Elasticsearch dashboards in the **receiver** AWS account to verify if logs have reached the destination.

 ## Test cross account - sender AWS account to receiver AWS account